b1narydump/Secure-File-Transfer-Monitoring-System/README.md

 | `ModuleNotFoundError: watchdog` | Reinstall with `pip install watchdog`. |
 | Too much log noise | Increase `EVENT_DELAY` for high-volume operations. |
 | Unexpected behavior | Check the log file for errors or warnings. |

----

-## License

-This project is released under the MIT License.
-See the [`LICENSE`](LICENSE) file for details.

----

-Contributions, issues, and feature requests are welcome.
-Feel free to open an issue or submit a pull request.